DaveBullet1050/BatoceraHelpers/README/Keystroke README.md

 The c64 examples above allow a joystick to control movement (and player attack via a button), by sending the joystick and firebutton as the default movement keys in Ultima (being @ : ; and /).

 Whilst pad2key supports controller event -> key generation, I couldn't find a way to get it to do key event -> key generation (i.e. press one key and have it generate another).
 I believe evmapy (on which pad2key is based?) handles this but never got to the bottom of it.
+That led me to the following solution for how to map one key press to another for VICE games...

 ## VICE key mapping